Chronic Illness Benefit

 Applying for cover on the Standard option

-You will need to apply to CareCross for approval through your nominated doctor, who will then complete a form and send it to CareCross.
-If approved, the nominated CareCross doctor will provide the patient with the medicine.
+You will need to apply to Remedi Medical Scheme for approval through your nominated doctor, who will then complete a form and send it to Remedi Medical Scheme.
+If approved, you can obtain the medication from Remedi Standard Option’s network pharmacies.

 When will your chronic illness cover start?